shivanianjikar-97/CD-Java/README.md

 This can achieved through different CDD levels.
 Each level adding more features of implementation

-CDD0 - Hardcoded appraoch without using any configuration'
+CDD0 - Hardcoded appraoch without using any configuration

 CDD1- Added a config file and reading parameters from config to address usecase.
 Read CSV file from GCS and write to BQ